 Guajome Regional Park: The Guajome Regional Park campground improvements project is set to take place Fall 2017 to Spring 2018.
 The project will be conducted in two phases; Phase I will close campsites 13-35 from Oct.
 2, 2017 to Jan.
 10, 2018.
 Phase II will close campsites 1-12 from Jan.
 11, 2018 to March 31, 2018.

 Heritage Park: Get info on the Juan Street Improvements Project, coordinated by the City of San Diego, at https://www.facebook.com/JuanStreetProject/ or contact the City of San Diego at (619) 533-4207 or at email@example.com.

-Tijuana River Valley Regional Park: On Wednesday, Dec.
-14, County Parks hosted a public meeting at the Tijuana River Valley Regional Park ranger station.
+Tijuana River Valley Regional Park: In December 2016, County Parks hosted a public meeting at the Tijuana River Valley Regional Park ranger station.
 The purpose was to discuss the results of a feasibility that could bring new amenities to the valley, pending available funding, including campgrounds, a community garden extension, enhanced multi-use trails, a bike park and new equestrian areas, among other ideas.
-Nearly 100 people attended the 2-hour event.
-Feedback is being recorded.
 Projects will be discussed in further detail once funding sources have been identified and secured.
 Here is a recap of key points.
 For more information, contact Melanie Tylke.